-Note: The transmission fluid level must be checked immediately after the engine shutdown to prevent an incorrect reading.
+Note: The transmission fluid level must be checked immediately after the engine shut-down to prevent an incorrect reading.
 Fluid drains back into the transmission from the cooler and cooler lines, and the dipstick could give a false reading if not done quickly.

-Step 3: Add or remove fluid as necessary to maintain the level at the mark.
+- Step 2: Remove the dipstick and wipe it off with a clean rag.
+Quickly re-insert it fully and immediately remove.
+Check that the level is at the FULL WARM mark on the stick. - Step 3: Add or remove fluid as necessary to maintain the level at the mark.
 It is as important to avoid overfilling the transmission fluid as it is to avoid underfilling.
 Use only the recommended automotive-type transmission fluid.
 Check with your MasterCraft dealer for the specifications.
 Never mix different types or brands of fluid!
-The manufacturer specifies Dexron-III fluid in the direct drive 1:1 transmission and 15W40 motor oil in the V-drives and gear-reduction transmissions.
+The manufacturer specifies Dextron-III fluid in the direct drive 1:1 transmission and 15W40 motor oil in the V-drives and gear-reduction transmissions.